 In considering the charity’s activities, the trustees have due regard to the published guidance on public benefit.

 In line with our charitable aims, we run a variety of programmes and cruises for schools and for socially excluded groups, and provide transferable skills’ training for our volunteers.
-People of all ages benefit from our services and activities, including those who are vulnerable, isolated and disadvantaged through having disabilities (including mental health conditions), older people, service personnel, carers, young people and school children.
-We also offer a highly rewarding environment for local people who want to volunteer with us, including those in retirement; all our volunteers, currently 64 in number, benefit from this active and stimulating form of volunteering.
+People of all ages benefit from our services and activities, including those who are vulnerable, isolated and disadvantaged through having disabilities (including mental health conditions), older people, disadvantaged service and ex-service men and women, carers, young people and school children.
+We also offer a highly rewarding environment for local people who want to volunteer with us, including those in retirement; all our volunteers, 65 during 2016/17 (currently 86 in number), benefit from this active and stimulating form of volunteering.

-- 4 community open days and photography cruises for the general public (276 visitors)
+- 4 community open days for the general public (261 visitors)

-We welcomed 18 new client groups on board during the year, including 9 new schools.
-Our client groups, who are listed here, came to us from 11 London Boroughs and 3 counties and District Councils outside Greater London.
+We welcomed 15 new client groups on board during the year, including 6 new schools.
+Our client groups came to us from 10 London Boroughs and 6 counties and District Councils outside Greater London.